 New Flat Tilt filter shape.

-Improved spectrum analyzer with frequency collision indication and the option to show the spectrum of any other Pro-Q 3 instance.
+Spectrum analyzer with frequency collision indication and the option to show the spectrum of any other Pro-Q 3 instance.

-Improved Spectrum Grab with labels indicating the most important peaks.
+Spectrum Grab with labels indicating the most important peaks.

-Improved EQ Match, adding the possibility to match with a post spectrum from another Pro-Q 3 instance in your session.
+EQ Match, adding the possibility to match with a post spectrum from another Pro-Q 3 instance in your session.

-Improved Auto Gain with channel weighting and an estimated correction of dynamic gain for a better overall gain adjustment.
+Auto Gain with channel weighting and an estimated correction of dynamic gain for a better overall gain adjustment.